 1. When Do You Need The Loan?

 Are you an established firm that needs seasonal funds to get through a slow period?
-Attack this issue and plan for it when things are super busy, not slow.
+Get after it when things are super busy, not slow.

-Will your new business launch this year?
-If you’re planning to start your new company sometime in the future, mulling over business loan options is not a bad idea.
+Are you launching your new business soon?
+If you plan to start your new company sometime in the future, mulling over business loan options is not a bad idea.

-Either way, you should probably fill out that business loan app now.
-A banker wants to see that an approval today will simply add to your business success, and not be dependent on it for your survival tomorrow.
+Either way, fill out that business loan app now.
+Bankers wants to see that an approval will add to your business success.
+And not depend on it.

 2. How Strong Is Your Credit?

-There are a host of companies that can help you improve your overall credit outlook like Credit Sesame and Credit Karma.
-You might also be able to improve your score by verifying the accuracy of items found on your Transunion, Equifax, and Experian reports.
+There are a host of companies that can help you improve your overall credit outlook.
+Credit Sesame and Credit Karma are two popular ones.
+You might also improve your score by verifying items found on your Transunion, Equifax, and Experian reports.

-Without a proven business track record, lending companies will rely on your personal credit to approve or deny your loan application.
-But will can change with time.
-Building your company’s credit, so you don’t need to depend on personal credit, is goal you should have in mind from the onset.
+Without a track record, lenders will rely on your personal credit to approve your loan application.
+But this condition will change with time.

-That does not mean that if you don’t meet all the requirements that you will automatically be denied.
+This does not mean you will automatically be denied if you come up short in any area.
 It is just a guide.
-Try to avoid working with a lender that requires a personal credit score of 750 or better if you’re not there yet.
+But try to avoid working with a lender that requires perfect credit.

-There are plenty of avenues for seed money if your credit score does not meet the lender’s minimum.
+Of course, there are other options if your credit score does not meet their minimum.

-Traditional bank options maybe a good fit for well-established companies, or those that have a proven track record.
+Traditional bank loans are usually options for well-established companies.
+Businesses with a proven track record.

-Entrepreneurs shouldn’t be discouraged if your bank doesn’t decide to approve your loan.
-Denial notices are not a rejection of your company, you’ll just need to find a better match for your current situation.
+In short, an entrepreneur shouldn’t be discouraged if their loan is declined.
+Denial notices are not a rejection of your company, you just need a better match.

 4. How Will The Business Loan Be Used?

-The first question any small business lender will need answered is what you will be doing with the money.
-Are you planning to purchase inventory or equipment with your loan?
-Do you need the loan to hire staff and office space?
-Or in the case of a used car startup, do you need to buy cars.
+The first question any small business lender will need answered is what you will do with the money?
+Do you plan on purchasing inventory with your loan?
+Do you need the loan to hire staff?

-A concise and well thought out plan for the cash will be met with positivity.
+A well thought out plan for the cash gives you an edge.

-Lending companies will also want to know how long you have been in business.
-You will not have the best answer if you are a startup, but you can improve your outlook.
+Lending companies want to know how long you’ve been in business.
+You won’t have the best answer as a startup, but your outlook will improve with time.

-They will want to get specific regarding your numbers.
-What sales volumes are you currently, and historically, been able to achieve?
-What are this year’s sales projections?
-How many contracts has your team recently been awarded?
+They will get specific regarding your numbers.
+What are your current sales?
+What are your projections?
+How many contracts have your secured?

-Organization and great record keeping in business is mandatory for your long-term success, and it is mandatory when applying for a small business loan.
-Having all your documents ready to go will speed this process.
+Great record keeping is mandatory for your success.
+And it is mandatory when applying for a small business loan.
+Have all your documents ready to go.

 A credit report.

-Financial statements that include both current and prior bank statements, balance sheets, income statements, and cash flow reports.
+Financial statements that include current and prior bank statements, income statements, and cash flow reports.